1. Goals

 We use the following

-Host Native: The architecture build environment which executes the for example the compiler.
+Host Native: The architecture build environment which executes for example the compiler.

-GNU tools (esp. the configure scripts generated by autoconf) is using BUILD as abbrevasion here
+GNU tools (esp. the configure scripts generated by autoconf) use BUILD as abbreviation here

 Target: The architecture of the resulting binaries

-cmake has this as default without any abbrevasion (eg. CMAKE_SYSTEM_PROCESSOR)
+cmake has this as default without any abbreviation (e.g. CMAKE_SYSTEM_PROCESSOR)

-GNU tools (esp. the configure scripts generated by autoconf) is using HOST as abbrevasion here: The "TARGET" defintion of them is something else, usually only used for compilers where it defines the target architecture a from a cross build compiler.
+GNU tools (esp. the configure scripts generated by autoconf) use HOST as abbreviation here: The "TARGET" definition of them is something else, usually only used for compilers where it defines the target architecture of a cross build compiler.

 The compatible terms can be found in the following table:

-Unfortunatly the naming of architecture areas is not consistent via the various build tooling.
-Please find the terminilogy mapping from our "build" script and other toolings in the list below.
+Unfortunately the naming of architecture areas is not consistent across the various build tools.
+Please find the terminology mapping from our "build" script and other tools in the list below.

 pbuild |